Advertisment

 A targeted intrusion into a network is valuable to an attacker in many ways.
 Selling or acting on stolen information is a common technique, but it often requires additional “back-end” infrastructure and planning to turn that information into cash.
 Targeted ransomware attacks are an alternative for attackers who may not know how else to monetize their intrusion.
 Once inside a network, attackers can identify high-value files, databases, and backup systems and then encrypt all of the data at one time.
 These attacks, using the SamSa malware, have already been identified in the wild and proven lucrative for the adversaries conducting them.

-ransomware cybercrime cybercriminal organized-cyber-crime
+cybercrime ransomware cybercriminal organized-cyber-crime

 Advertisment